iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Iowa Divorce Records available online?

+The state has a central repository for searching for all cases from county Trial (District) Courts, including divorce cases.
+The repository is available on the Iowa Court Online Search website.
 It has three different search options for searching the trial court: case search, payment search, and advanced search.
 Case search involves searching by name, case number, or citation number.

-How Do I seal My Divorce Records in Iowa?
+How Do I Seal My Divorce Records in Iowa?

-The court will grant such a motion if it considers that the damage to the person asking for privacy from public scrutiny outweighs the presumption that public records should be made accessible to the general public.
+The court will grant such a motion if it considers that the damage to the person asking for privacy from public scrutiny outweighs the presumption that public records should be accessible to the general public.

 Common reasons that could necessitate the court granting a sealing request are: